quotidian-ennui/bitbucket-pr/README.md

   -D : force close the branch regardless of the PR setting.
 If not
        specified then the PR will be merged according to the PR settings.

+'decline' can do dangerous things
+  -D : Delete the PR source branch after declining the PR
+       Nothing happens to your local branch if you are on the PR source branch

 'list' can additionally filter by state
   -s : the state (e.g. -s OPEN) OPEN|MERGED|DECLINED|SUPERSEDED